MilesCranmer/SymbolicRegression.jl/docs/src/troubleshooting.md

 Template expressions are for structured problems:

-**Use templates when:**

-- You know the general form (e.g., `y = a*f(x) + b*g(x)`)
-- You have theoretical constraints on the structure
-- Standard search finds overly complex expressions

-**Use standard search when:**

-- You don't know the functional form
-- You want the algorithm to discover the structure
-- You have sufficient computational budget
+Template expressions work best when you know the general functional form (like `y = a*f(x) + b*g(x)`) or have theoretical constraints on structure, especially if standard search produces overly complex expressions.
+Use standard search when you want the algorithm to discover structure automatically and have sufficient computational budget for exploration.

 ## How do I resume a search or use warm starts?